 I respond better if you are urgent.
 Tell me why I need to give today.
-Tell me what will happen if I don't.
-How many more people will go hungry, or how one person will not survive unless I give today.
+Please tell me what will happen if I don't.
+How many more people will go hungry?
+Or how will a child not go to school unless I give today?

-Remind me that you will match my gift if I give right now.
+Remind me that you will match my gift if I donate now.
 I respond to urgent needs, not ones that I can easily ignore until your next appeal.

-Did you know that reverse type (white type on black background) makes my eyes hurt?
+Did you know that reverse type (white type on a black background) makes my eyes hurt?
 Are you trying to cram more words on the page by using a small font size?
-Look, I'm probably older.
-I wear bifocals.
 Design means nothing if I can't read your letter.

-You will want to get over your fear of "tacky" too.
-Help me pick out the important parts of your message by underlining key words and phrases, or even highlighting them or using bold text.
+Help me pick out the essential parts of your message by underlining keywords and phrases, or even highlighting them or using bold text.
 I won't mind at all.
-I like to skim your letter.
-Help me do it.
+I like to skim your letter, so please help me do it.